therealthapa/case2025-multimodal/README.md

 </ul>

 ## Contact ##
-If there are any questions related to the competition, please contact surendrabikram@vt.edu
+If there are any questions related to the competition, please contact rauniyark11@gmail.com

 ## References ##
 Will be provided later.